Upwords: Gameplay

 A player may choose to pass at any time, or discard one tile and draw a replacement instead of playing.
 Once the draw pile is exhausted, the game ends when any player runs out of tiles, or every player passes in a single round.
+In some versions of the game it doesn't end when a player runs out of tiles, only when all pass or all the tiles are played.

 Scoring

 Any word with no stacked letters scores two points per tile, while a word containing stacked letters scores one point for every tile it contains.
 In the CATER/BELATED example above, CATER would score 10 points, while BELATED would score nine.
 Two bonus points are awarded for using the "Qu" tile in a one-level word, and 20 for using all seven tiles in one turn.
+If changing two words at once, both words must be legal.

 Players lose five points for every unused tile they hold at the end of the game.